Interprofessional Healthcare Ethics (IPHE)

 Individual and Team Paced Collaborative Learning

-The Interprofessional Healthcare Ethics (IPHE) is a one credit, 7- week course in the fall required of health professions students from the dental medicine, medicine, nursing, pharmacy, physical therapy, physician’s assistant, programs on the Anschutz Medical Campus, and there may be students participating from the anesthesiologist assistant program or School of Public Health.
+The Interprofessional Healthcare Ethics (IPHE) is a one-credit, 7- week course in the fall required of health professions students from the dental medicine, medicine, nursing, pharmacy, physical therapy, and physician’s assistant programs at CU Anschutz, and there may be students participating from the anesthesiologist assistant program or the School of Public Health.
 Using a hybrid design of online modules and synchronous sessions, students engage in ethical analysis, decision-making, and interprofessional collaboration to inspire advocacy and action for an equitable health system.

 IPE Course Co-Director